 Restaurants, like retail, offer young people an inside understanding of the economy.
 Unlike retail, restaurant positions can also teach teens about food preparation and cost.

-As adults, we often overlook cooking and grocery shopping as important skills, but they can be critical for young adults as they leave the home.
+As adults, we often overlook cooking and grocery shopping as important skills to prepare for adulthood, but they can be critical for young adults as they leave the home.
 Working in a restaurant shows these skills in action, on a large scale.

 Restaurant work is also great for developing communication skills.
 Waitstaff must learn to be personable with guests, while still accurately recording their orders.